-Oven roasted asparagus with parmesan cheese is the best way to eat asparagus!
+Oven roasted asparagus is the best way to eat asparagus!
 It’s a healthy side dish recipe that’s cooked to perfection.

 In this post, we’re sharing tips and tricks on how to get perfectly roasted asparagus every time!
 Plus, we’ll teach you all the different ways to use this roasted asparagus.

 These healthy green spears can be thick and they can be thin and are known for making your pee smell funny.
 Asparagus is a hearty vegetable that can pretty much grow anywhere, which makes it super easy to find in most supermarkets!